 It might be a good idea to ask yourself some questions with regard to the diversity of your friends:

 - Do you have a range of friends and network contacts of different ages and interests?

 - How can you expand your circle – volunteering, taking a class, or learning a new skill.
 It’s important to be a continuous learner.

 Female friendships are key and can be pivotal for happiness in older women, despite being the focus of sitcoms such as The Golden Girls, YaYa Sisterhood and Steel Magnolias.
 Research suggests that women are better at sustaining relationships than men, which helps them overcome isolation and loneliness

 We also are seeing the phenomenon of the “silver start-up.”
 Although older women have traditionally lagged behind older men in launching their own businesses, there are signs that increasing numbers of women are becoming mature entrepreneurs, and deciding, for a number of reasons, to try.

-Not only is the right when women are released from childcare responsibilities, which has freed up a huge amount of time to focus on what's important for them.
-Many have juggled full time employment with parenting, caring roles and running a household they feel able to take on new challenges.
+Women released from childcare responsibilities frees up a huge amount of time to focus on what’s important to them.
+Many have juggled full-time employment with parenting, caring roles and running a household and they feel fully qualified and able to take on new challenges.
 Inadequate or non-existent pension provision are also drivers, prompting older women to undertake an entrepreneurial activity, to boost their income.”
-Reluctant or not, what female "olderpreneurs" have in common is their wealth of experience, both professional and otherwise.
+Reluctant or not, what female “olderpreneurs” have in common is their wealth of experience, both professional and otherwise.